WSU-CS1410-AA/in-class_examples/README.md

 cmake ..
 ```

-To compile all these examples, run the command:
+* To compile all these examples, run the following command.
+This might take a while as it will compile every single example.
 ```
 make
 ```
-This might take a while as it will compile every single example.

 * To run an example program, use its chapter number (`chp??`) and example number (`ex??`).
 For example, under the `src/chp01-Basics` folder there is a program named `ex02-primitives.cpp`.
 We use the chapter number `chp01` and the example number `ex02` to run this program by doing something like this: